Municipal taxation is now interesting

 In matters concerning the structural division of authority under our Constitution, we have generally avoided the type of absolutist approach the universities urge in favor of a more flexible one, capable of adaptation to the practical imperatives of governance. . . . [¶] In questions concerning the division of authority between the state and charter cities, in particular, we have recognized the need to maintain a sensitive balance between competing prerogatives.

 Of course, the analysis will be slightly different if the ordinance squarely conflicts with a statute.
 That was part of the problem with the universities’ case: they lacked an on-point statute, and so had to rely on the structural sovereignty argument and implied preemption.
-Both of these tacks failed.
+Both arguments failed.

 The decision’s effect is (at least for local taxes) to require express statutory preemption.
 The court found no statute that expressly preempted the local tax: “a charter city tax—like a charter city regulation—may be preempted by a state statute in appropriate circumstances.
 But . . . there is no preemptive state statute applicable to the circumstances of this case.”
 And it rejected an implied preemption argument, holding instead that indirect economic consequences alone are insufficient: “If state agencies could invalidate municipal taxes based on these indirect effects on their operations, little would be left of the city’s revenue power.”
 Going forward, an implied preemption argument likely will be a weak reed for any state entity.
 And even if a statutory conflict exists and a court applies a Cal.
 Fed. style preemption analysis, the bottom line will be the interest balancing consideration that governed the UC Regents decision.